Mortgage rates held relatively steady after a spike in early February.

 Mortgage Bankers’ Association Rates

-For the week ending 2nd October, rates were quoted to be:
+For the week ending 18th February, the rates were:

-The Refinance Index jumped by 8% from the week prior and was 50% higher than the same week a year ago.
-In the previous week, the index had fallen by 7%.
+The Refinance Index slid by 16% and was 56% lower than the same week one year ago.
+In the week prior, the Index had fallen 9%.

 According to the MBA,